Bethlehem House

 Support

-The staff at Bethlehem House understand that making the transition from people experiencing homelessness back into the community can be challenging.
-That is why they are dedicated to assisting residents to plan for their transition from the day they arrive.
-Bethlehem House staff help residents to work towards their individual goals, such as:
+The staff at Bethlehem House understand that making the transition after experiencing homelessness back into the community can be challenging.
+They are dedicated to assisting residents to plan and prepare for their transition from the day they arrive.
+Bethlehem House staff help residents work towards achieving their individual goals, through programs such as:

-• Assisting with referrals for pensions, benefits, other financial assistance;
+• Assisting with referrals for pensions, benefits and other financial assistance

 • Specialist counselling